GriffinNye22/ShellSimulation/README.md

   issues a command, or produces an unintended result (in a more general case where the same field is not edited by both parties).
 This could simply be avoided by allowing the writer to momentarily suspend all readers while it updates the record.
-  While the effect of this seems small, it's effects quickly scale with the number of clients.
+  While the effect of this seems small, its effects quickly scale with the number of clients.
 This same concept applies for adding new records.

   For the dataset, I utilized 2 mutexes for the reader and writer counts, a mutex